Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Proofs of statements in the main text

 The size of $T(n,\mathcal{D}, w)$ is polynomial in the size of the tiling problem instance, that is in $|D| + |H| + |V| + n$.
 The rest of the proof is analogous to the proof of \cite[Corollary~3.9]{DBLP:journals/jair/Tobies00}.
 The NEXPTIME-hardness of \quantlogic follows from Lemma~\ref{lem:trFE-corr} and \cite[Corollary~3.3]{DBLP:journals/jair/Tobies00} stating the NEXPTIME-hardness of deciding whether a domino system with initial condition can tile a torus of exponential size.

-For the complexity of ACR-GNN verification tasks, we observe the following. \begin{enumerate} \item We reduce the satisfiability problem in (modal) \quantlogic (restricted to graded modal logic + graded universal modality, because it is sufficient to encode the tiling problem) to \verificationtask{3} in poly-time as follows.
+For the complexity of ACR-GNN verification tasks, we observe the following. \begin{enumerate} \item We reduce the satisfiability problem in (modal) \quantlogic to \verificationtask{3} in poly-time as follows.
 Let $\phi$ be a \quantlogic.
 We build in poly-time an ACR-GNN $\aGNN$ that recognizes all pointed graphs.
-We have $\phi$ is satisfiable iff $\sem{\phi}{} \cap \sem{\aGNN}{} \neq \emptyset$ So \verificationtask{3} is NEXPTIME-hard.
+We have $\phi$ is satisfiable iff $\sem{\phi}{} \cap \sem{\aGNN}{} \neq \emptyset$.
+So \verificationtask{3} is NEXPTIME-hard.

 \item The validity problem of \quantlogic (dual problem of the satisfiability problem, i.e., given a formula $\phi$, is $\phi$ true in all pointed graphs $G, u$?) is coNEXPTIME-hard.
 We reduce the validity problem of \quantlogic to \verificationtask{2}.
 Let $\phi$ be a \quantlogic formula.
 We construct an ACR-GNN $\aGNN$ that accepts all pointed graphs.
 We have $\phi$ is valid iff $\sem{\aGNN}{} \subseteq \sem{\phi}{}$.
 So \verificationtask{2} is coNEXPTIME-hard.